mengchaoheng/Plan-D/README.md

 In actual flight operations, it is very difficult to control the flight directly by controlling the deflection angle of the rudder surface.
 Considering flight safety, a PI controller is connected in series with each of the four channels of the aircraft p, q, r, a_z to verify the closed-loop system.
 At this time, the system input becomes the reference input of p, q, r, a_z.

 In the verification comparison diagram below, the black curve represents the reference input, the blue curve represents the actual measurement of the state, and the red curve represents the theoretical estimation of the state.
+The results are shown in the figure below.
+Our model is relatively accurate.

 <img src="./support/FlightTest_diagram.png" width="100%" height="100%" />